myrosha/Rosha-SQL-ORM/README.md

 Dim ORM As ORM
 ```

-4- Add Syn Method to Form,Page or Class
+4- Add Sync Method to Form,Page or Class

 ```
     Public Sub SyncStart(sender As Object, ByRef e As ORM.Events.SyncStartEvent)